calebcase/ibf/README.md

 large sets where the expected difference between the sets is relatively small.
 The complexity for listing the difference between `IBF/1` and `IBF/2` is O(Δ).

+See the [walkthrough][walkthrough] for a brief overview of the topics.

 ## Install

 Following the standard Go installation pattern: